-Sanitary logging is a standardised forest management tool but it is now too often used to legalise extensive timber harvesting.
+Sanitary logging is a standardised forest management tool, but it is now too often used to legalise extensive timber harvesting.
 Regular sanitary logging is a forestry operation with the primary objective to solve a health problem of a particular forest stand.
-Timber and economical benefit is not the prime objective!
+Timber and economical benefit should not be the prime objective.

 Sanitary logging has to be used in specific situation and in specific time.
 For example, removing already dead trees killed by bark beetle is just aesthetic management.
 Even more important is that the sanitary logging is used when needed and is legal!

 In the last years sanitary logging is more and more frequently use as an excuse to commercially remove timber from the forest and even from protected areas and is sometimes even used as a cover for illegal logging activities.
 The case of Bialewieza forest is one of the more prominent cases lately.